Virtual Open Day: The MA by Research in Charles Dickens Studies

 The Dickens Museum

 The Charles Dickens Museum in London, based at the author’s residence in 48 Doughty Street where he wrote The Pickwick Papers, Oliver Twists and Nicholas Nickleby.
 It holds an unrivalled archive of Dickensian treasures which you can research!
-Find out more about the museum including its newly available online collection, and see how you can help the Museum by contributing to its Covid-19 appeal, by visiting their website here.
+It is now open again to the public, with pre-booking recommended.
+You can find out more about the museum, including its newly available online collection, and book your tickets to visit the Museum, by visiting their website here.

 About the open evening

 The Virtual Open Day includes a variety of recorded talks, blogs and q&a with our course directors, staff at the Museum, and students.
 Topics covered will include Dickens’ journals, his last novel, archival discoveries, Dickens and divorce and even his finances!
 All videos and blogs will be linked to this site, so you can visit here on Thursday to join in.
 If you’d like to know more, you can register your interest or ask questions here.